Ellen P. Pesch

 ELLEN PESCH is co-leader of the OTC Derivatives industry group at Sidley.
 Ellen has more than 20 years of experience representing capital market participants with respect to structuring, negotiating and documenting derivatives and structured finance transactions.
 She has represented clients in a wide variety of derivatives transactions ranging from interest rates, currencies, commodities and credit to total return, inflation, weather, catastrophic and mortality/longevity transactions.
 Ellen also has significant experience with the various Dodd Frank regulatory issues as they impact the derivatives market, as well as the regulatory issues associated with the intersection of the insurance and derivatives markets.

 Ellen has been recognized by clients and fellow lawyers nationally in the field of capital markets: structured products in Chambers Global (2011–2014), in capital markets: derivatives in Chambers Global (2015–2016), in capital markets: structured products in Chambers USA (2011–2014), and in capital markets: derivatives in Chambers USA (2015–2016), which notes that “Ellen Pesch is appreciated by clients for her ability to ‘come up with real recommendations for how we can tackle issues.’”
 She is also recommended for structured finance in The Legal 500 US (2011–2013, 2015, 2016) and is ranked in The International Who’s Who of Insurance & Reinsurance Lawyers (2014 and 2015).
+In addition, Ellen has been recognized in the 16th annual BTI Client Service All-Stars report.
 She has also been appointed as an advisor on Securities Law to the American Law Institute-American Bar Association Program Committee.

 Ellen’s recent experience in energy-related transactions includes representing: